jedcn/gogaruco-slides/README.md

 * Make sure the anchors in the schedule.yml/speakers.yml files match (case sensitive)
 * To run locally and enable livereload, run: bundle exec middleman server
 * To build and deploy after making updates, run: middleman deploy

+This is a change Jim made just to push.